• Menopause Symptoms

 Quick Links

-Hormone Replacement Therapy (HRT) is by far the most popular treatment for menopausal symptoms.
-In fact, according to gov.uk, more than one in 15% of women in the UK aged between 45 and 64 hrt hormones.
+Hormone replacement therapy (HRT) is one of the most common treatments for menopausal symptoms.
 But what if it isn’t working for you?
-Perhaps you’ve been taking hrt for a while, but recently started noticing some of your old menopause symptoms like hot flushes creeping up on you again.
+Perhaps you’ve been taking HRT for a while and have noticed some old symptoms creeping back, like hot flushes or night sweats.
 Could it be time to change tactics?

-In this article, we’ll look at why taking hrt isn’t as clear-cut as you might think.
-Plus, we’ll go through the tell-tale signs that it’s time to review your gradually decreasing oestrogen levels and increase your hrt dose.Let’s begin!
+In this article, we’ll look at why taking HRT isn’t always straightforward.
+We’ll also go through the tell-tale signs that it’s time to review your oestrogen levels and discuss next steps if your current HRT plan isn’t doing the job.

 What are menopausal symptoms?